sebastian-plata/jsmastery_project-2/README.md

 This makes working very streamlined as well as brings consistency and cohesion to the design.
 Both, very important elements of a well designed product.

 **Time stamp: 4:12:00**

+# What I learned from About

+**Pre-making classes to assing same properties to multiple elements**

+When planning your layour it is important to think what properties are going to be shared across sections.
+For example: you want your containers to be ALL be centered or you want your paragraphs to all have the same text properties.
+One way to make things more comfortable for you is to create classes for this setups and then add them to the elements that you want to share them across.
+Like this:

+    .flex__center {
+      display: flex;
+      justify-content: center;
+      align-items: center;
+    }

+    .p__opensans {
+        font-family: var(--font-alt);
+        color: var(--color-white);
+        font-weight: 400;
+        letter-spacing: 0.04em;
+        text-transform: capitalize;
+        line-height: 28px;
+        font-size: 16px;
+    }

+     <div className='app__aboutus-overlay flex__center'></div>

+     <p className='p__opensans'></p>

+This will *save time* by *not having to type the same style rules over and over and over again*.
+Also your code will look much nicer.

+*When working in React you may add this styles to App.css*

+*Side note: Use index.css to set up your 'root' styles*

+**Time stamp: 4:26:00**